The 8th Annual Co-LEADS Student Summit

 Colorado Leadership for Equity, Advocacy, and Discovering Social Justice

-The Co-LEADS conference was established in 2009 by a group of individuals on the Auraria and DU campuses as a way to bridge discussions of leadership and social justice in a meaningful way.
+The Co-LEADS Student Summit was established in 2009 by a group of individuals on the Auraria and University of Denver campuses as a way to bridge discussions of leadership and social justice in a meaningful way.
 The Summit invites college students from across Colorado to join in discussions of social justice, activism, advocacy, and social change.
-Throughout the day students participate in a number of workshops that challenge, grow, and inspire them to make change in their own lives and their communities.
+Throughout the day, students participate in a number of workshops that challenge, grow, and inspire them to make change in their own lives and their communities.
 For more information or to register visit our website at: http://www.du.edu/cme/programs-services/coleads.html

-This year, we'll be exploring the theme: From Tweets to the Streets: Intersections of Mass Media, Social Media, and Social Justice.
+This year, we'll be exploring the theme: Justice for the Vote: Electoral Equality in a Diverse Democracy.
 Our keynote and breakout sessions will engage self-awareness, social systems, personal skills and collaborative action through this lens.
 We are seeking proposals that will move beyond a simple awareness of social justice issues.
 Our goal is to spark participants into action in their communities.

 We are seeking workshop proposals that address the social justice and diversity goals and learning outcomes of the Summit: